david-romero/david-romero.github.io/_posts/2022-03-11-Test-Functional-Clock-Scala.md

     - Using Kleisli, map the monad from Id to IO since we are using IO.

-    - At this point, we have the following type: `Outcome[IO, Throwable, Order]` and we want to extract the Order object.
+    - At this point, we have the following type: `Outcome[IO, Throwable, Item]` and we want to extract the Item object.
 The Outcome type class is designed to model fibers execution status.

     ```scala
     sealed trait Outcome[F[_], E, A]